babulal107/go-k8s-sample-app/README.md

 ```shell
   kubeshark tap
 ```
-It will run kubeshark and redirect to web page with url like http://127.0.0.1:8899/?q=%21dns+and+%21error
+It will run Kubeshark and redirect to a web page with a URL like http://127.0.0.1:8899/?q=%21dns+and+%21error

-We can add filter to see specific endpoint traffic route request:
+We can add a filter to see specific endpoint traffic route requests:
   `http and request.path == "/health-check"` and click on apply